-b.
+- a.
+All students have the duty to know the contents of this Code and to conform their conduct to it.
+All students are presumed to know the contents of this Code.
+See §2.1(b). - b.
 The Law School has the duty to make copies of this Code available to students within one week of their matriculation.
 In addition, copies of this Code, copies of advisory opinions issued pursuant to §3.5(b), and copies of public records created pursuant to Part 7 shall be made available in the Registrar's Office and the Law Library.
-All students are bound by this Code even in the event that a copy of the Code has not been provided to them by the Law School.

-c.
-As members of the School of Law community, students should notify the Dean, the Associate Dean, or the Honor Code Committee of conduct that the student reasonably believes constitutes a violation of this Code.
+All students are bound by this Code even in the event that a copy of the Code has not been provided to them by the Law School. - c.
+As members of the law school community, students should notify the Dean, the Associate Dean, or the Honor Code Committee of conduct that the student reasonably believes constitutes a violation of this Code.
 However, failing to give notice of such a suspected violation is not itself a violation of this Code.